mobindustry/mobigram/README.md

 ![Screenshot](https://github.com/Alytar/customGallery/blob/master/folder_screen_checked.png)
 ![Screenshot](https://github.com/Alytar/customGallery/blob/master/page_screen.png)
 ## Description
- We present to you our project MobiGram!!!This is sample of chat application which based on Telegram API.<br>
+ We present to you our project MobiGram!!!
+This is sample of chat application which based on Telegram API.<br>
  Application requires is not less Android 4.0.3 and it work with portrait and landscape orientation.<br>
  The purpose of this app make your communication pleasant and interesting.<br>
  Of course, there are in the application and multimedia features.
 MobiGram offers to send photos, videos, gif and your location.<br>